rotate your phone

 BANGCHAK SINO

 This project is part of the commercial design for a Bangchak gas station in Songkhla Province.
-The project owner sought a design that would be both unique and distinctive.
+The project owner sought a design that would be both unique

-a blend of Chinese and Portuguese design.
-This style is characterized by arcaded walkways, European-style stucco arches framing windows, and traditional Chinese clay tiles,
+Sino-Portuguese architecture, a blend of Chinese and Portuguese design.
+This style is characterized by arcaded walkways, European-style stucco arches

-all hallmarks of Songkhla’s historic architectural identity.
+framing windows, and traditional Chinese clay tiles, all hallmarks of Songkhla’s historic architectural identity.

-One particularly intriguing detail emerged from the research: the interior cross-sections of Sino-Portuguese buildings often appear even grander than the façades themselves.
+One particularly intriguing detail emerged from the research: the interior cross-sections of Sino-Portuguese buildings often appear even grander than

-Traditionally, these buildings included courtyards that separated the commercial and residential zones, functioning as both transitional spaces and natural ventilation systems.
+the façades themselves.
+Traditionally, these buildings included courtyards that separated the commercial and residential zones, functioning as both transitional

-These courtyards created hidden private realms accessible only to the owners or close guests—spaces invisible from the street, yet revealed in architectural drawings.
+spaces and natural ventilation systems.
+These courtyards created hidden private realms accessible only to the owners or close guests—spaces invisible from

 Drawing inspiration from this concept, the designer adopted the cross-section as the project’s primary design language, offering a reinterpretation of

 the Sino-Portuguese style from a new perspective.
-Modern materials such as steel and glass were incorporated to reimagine the classic façade, blending traditional decorative details
+Modern materials such as steel and glass were incorporated to reimagine the classic façade, blending

-with contemporary design.
-The façade was intentionally designed to appear detached from the windows, introducing a layered depth that echoes the richness of the historic style.
+traditional decorative details with contemporary design.
+The façade was intentionally designed to appear detached from the windows, introducing

 The building’s linear design emphasizes clear glass, allowing views directly into the interior.
-A front walkway, styled as an arcade, pays homage to the original architectural tradition
+A front walkway, styled as an arcade, pays homage to

-while connecting all parts of the building.
-Rather than simply replicating the past, the design invites users to experience the essence of Sino-Portuguese architecture
+the original architectural tradition while connecting all parts of the building.
+Rather than simply replicating the past, the design invites users to

-in a fresh, engaging way.
+experience the essence of Sino-Portuguese architecture in a fresh, engaging way.

 Architects: